codurance/site/src/_posts/2020-01-24-project-maturity-model.md

 ### Second Crisis

-We started to get compliants that our users were not recieving emails.
+We started to get complaints that our users were not recieving emails.
 This was odd as we could see in the logs that some emails were being sent out.

 We used datadog to produce a dashboard that produces graphs of both the signals that an email should be sent along with a list of the number of emails actually sent.